OPEN-NEXT/OKH-LOSH/OKH-LOSH.md

   - ODRL-ID representing the development stage of the documentation
   - get it from here: <https://github.com/OPEN-NEXT/LOSH/raw/master/OTRL.ttl>
 - `attestation` [URL]
   - reference to a valid attestation that the documentation is complete and fully qualifies as open source hardware
   - issuing conformity assessment bodies according to DIN SPEC 3105-2:
     - [Open Hardware Observatory](https://en.oho.wiki/wiki/Request_certification_for_your_project)
     - [Open Source Ecology Germany](https://gitlab.opensourceecology.de/verein/projekte/cab/CAB)
   - [OSHWA certification programme](https://certification.oshwa.org/)
 - **`function`** [string]
-  - functional description, e.g. what it actually does, what problem it solves, for whom, under which conditions etc. so if you wish that someone finds & uses your okh specifically e.g. for COVID-19-crisis response, include relevant keywords in this field\
+  - functional description, e.g. what it actually does, what problem it solves, for whom, under which conditions etc. so if you wish that someone finds & uses your okh specifically, e.g. for COVID-19-crisis response, include relevant keywords in this field\
     optional: description of input, output and interfaces
 - `standard-compliance` [string]
   - document-number of the official standard the OSH module complies
   - e.g. `DIN EN 1335`
   - multiple inputs possible (with one entry each)
 - `cpc-patent-class` [CPC-ID]
   - patent class identifier of the Cooperative Patent Classification that describes best the field of technology of the OSH module
   - get it from here: <https://worldwide.espacenet.com/classification>
   - e.g. `D03D 35/00`
 - `tsdc` [TsDC-ID]
   - identifier of the applying Technology-specific Documentation Criteria (TsDC) according to DIN SPEC 3105-1
   - get it from here: <https://gitlab.com/OSEGermany/oh-tsdc/-/blob/master/oh-tsdc.ttl>
   - e.g. `MEC`
   - multiple inputs possible (with one entry each)